 Chubb River Continuous Monitoring Stations

-Working in partnership with the Adirondack Watershed Institute, AsRA maintains two continuous monitoring stations on the Chubb River.
-One station is located above the Village of Lake Placid and the other just below the Municipal Wastewater Treatment Facility.
+Working in partnership with the Adirondack Watershed Institute, AsRA maintains five continuous monitoring stations on the Chubb River.
 These stations continually monitor water height, temperature, and conductivity on an hourly basis.
 Coupled with regular discharge readings and water chemistry sampling these stations give us a detailed picture of the total amount of nutrients and pollutants being exported from the Lake Placid area.
 This work is critical to understanding how road salt moves through and exported from the watershed.

 River Temperature Monitoring